decentraland/decentraland-npc-utils/README.md

 - `buttons`: An array of buttons to use in a question entry, covered in the next section.
 - `audio`: String with the path to an audio file to play once when this dialog is shown on the UI.
 - `typeSpeed`: The text appears one character at a time, simulating typing.
 Players can click to skip the animation.
 Tune the speed of this typing (30 by default) to go slower or faster.
 Set to _-1_ to skip the animation.
+- `skipable`: If true, a "Skip" button appears in the corner to let players jump to the next non-skipable dialog, or close the dialog.
+Question dialogs can't be skiped.

 <img src="screenshots/NPC4.gif" width="500">